-500 400 300 200 100 Red Cross 2006-07 2007-08 2008-09 2009-10 American Red Cross AVC Blood Donors
+American Red Cross AVC Blood Donors

+1

+2006-07 103

-2006-07 2007-08 103 302
+2007-08 302

-2008-09 428
+J 2008-09 428

 2009-10 384

-Health Services has held more blood drives, HIV testing and other educational programming (see left) this past year at the Lancaster campus and the Palmdale site.
+Student Health Services has held more blood drives, HIV testing and other educational programming (see left) this past year at both the Lancaster campus and the Palmdale Center.
 This year we also included bone marrow testing.

-With the opening of the Health Sciences building only two years away, a dialog has begun about the need for a permanent Health Services Center.
+With the imminent opening of the Health Sciences building, a dialog has begun about the need for a permanent Health Services Center.
 A call has gone out to create a working committee which will begin spring 2011 to explore the aspects of creating an on-campus Health Center.